ReMinoer/SubSolution/README.md

   ![Save](Images/vs_save.png)

-- When opening a solution, it automatically check if you solution is up-to-date.
+- When opening a solution, it automatically checks if your solution is up-to-date.

   ![Load](Images/vs_load.png)